 Looking after sensitive skin doesn't stop at your skincare products – makeup plays an important role too.
 As dryness can be an issue for those with sensitivity, you should look for formulas that focus on hydrating and moisturising the skin, while also keeping ingredients as natural as possible to minimise allergic reactions.

-bareMinerals Original Foundation contains just five mineral ingredients, it's no wonder this foundation is considered a cult product, even for those not suffering from sensitive skin.
-With SPF 15, it claims to diminish the appearance of imperfections without drying skin out, giving you flawless coverage with a naturally luminous finish.
+bareMinerals Original Foundation contains just five mineral ingredients and claims to be so pure you could sleep in it.
+It diminishes the appearance of imperfections without drying skin out, giving you flawless coverage with a naturally luminous finish.

 It's not just your base you should consider when dealing with sensitivity, but your eyes too.
-Clinique High Impact mascara is ophthalmologist – and allergy-tested – and is safe and non-irritating for anyone with sensitive eyes.
-It’s also free of mineral oil and fragrance and gives you voluminous and fluttery lashes!
+Clinique High Impact mascara is ophthalmologist and allergy-tested, which means it's safe and non-irritating for anyone with sensitive eyes.
+It also gives you voluminous and fluttery lashes!

-Exfoliants like Alpha Hydroxy Acids (AHAs) – such as Glycolic Acid – Beta Hydroxy Acids (BHAs) – like Salicylic acid – can be too harsh for sensitive skin, including those with rosacea and eczema, and overusing them can cause more irritation!
+Chemical exfoliants like Alpha Hydroxy Acids (AHAs) (e.g. Glycolic acid) and Beta Hydroxy Acids (BHAs) (e.g. Salicylic acid) can be too harsh for sensitive skin and overusing them can cause more irritation.

 But Polyhydroxy Acids (PHAs) – such as Gluconolactone – are sensitive skin's new best friend thanks to their ability to gently break down dead skin cells with very minimal irritation.

-Medik8 Press & Glow is a hydrating acid toner that uses PHAs to help exfoliate the surface of the complexion without sensitising the skin for a noticeable everyday glow.
+Medik8 Press & Glow is a hydrating acid toner that uses PHAs to gently exfoliate the surface of your complexion for a noticeable everyday glow.
 The brand also offers a Calmwise range which is specifically formulated for sensitive skin types and helps to reduce redness, smooth out uneven texture and soothe surface heat and irritation.

-The Inkey List PHA Toner has been combined with the incredibly nourishing and gentle aloe barbadensis leaf juice to prevent future dryness and a three per cent niacinamide solution to help minimise pores and improve your texture.
+The Inkey List's PHA Toner is formulated with the incredibly nourishing and gentle aloe Barbadensis leaf juice to prevent dryness, plus a 3% niacinamide solution to help minimise pores and improve texture.

 Avoiding face wash that contains SLS (Sodium Lauryl Sulfate) is a good place to start.
-It's used in many cleansers and works by turning liquids into a foam which lifts oils and pollutants.
+It's used in many cleansers and works by turning liquids into a foam to lift oils and pollutants.
 "Unfortunately, a product that contains SLS can be very drying as it strips away your skins natural oils too," said Faye.